 What is the WordPress current version?

-The WordPress current version is 6.1.
-It was released on November 1st, 2022.
-WordPress version 6.1 includes new design tools, improved templates, new blocks, improved performance, and expanded functionality, as well as extensive bug fixes.
+The WordPress current version is 6.3.
+It was released on August 8, 2023.
+WordPress version 6.3 includes a breadth of enhancements to tools, templates, and blocks.
+It also boasts improved performance and functionality, as well as extensive bug fixes.

 This WordPress update focuses largely on improving the developer experience with features such as: